Alfrēds Kalniņš

-Course of life
+Life

 Kalniņš took piano and violin lessons at an early age.
 He attended the school of music in Riga.
 He often visited the Riga theatre, where he could listen to operas and concerts.
 He made acquaintance with Oskars Šepskis (1850-1914), a composer and organist, who gave him private lessons.

 From 1897 until 1901 he studied organ and composition at Saint Petersburg Conservatory.
 After a short stay in Riga, which he spent writing a series of songs, he accepted a post as an organist at the Saint Nicholas Church in Pärnu in 1903.
 At present Pärnu is located in Estonia, but then it belonged to the Russian Governorate of Livonia.
 Kalniņš also gave music lessons at the local grammar school and conducted the school choir.
 In Pärnu his son Jānis Kalniņš, who would become a composer too, was born in 1904.

 Kalniņš stayed in Pärnu until 1911.
 In that year he took the post of organist at the Church of Saint Anne at Liepāja, where he also conducted the choir of the local music society.
 Apart from the church services he also played organ concertos and was involved in the restoration of the church organ.

 In 1914 the First World War broke out.
 In 1915 Liepājā fell into the hands of the Germans.
 Kalniņš fled to Tartu (like Pärnu then in Livonia and now in Estonia).
 There he worked as an organist and a conductor and gave private music lessons.

 When in 1918 Tartu fell into the hands of the Germans too, he returned to Liepāja.
 In 1919 he accepted a job as head of the Department of Music at the Ministry of Education and chairman of the Music Council at Riga, now the capital of independent Latvia.
 Besides, he acted as organist of Saint James’s Church (now Saint James’s Cathedral), wrote criticisms and conducted the students choir of the University of Latvia.
 In 1926 he acted as chief conductor at the 6th Latvian Song and Dance Festival.

 In the years 1927-1933 he lived in New York, where he worked as an organist, played concertos and gave music lessons.

 In 1933 Kalniņš returned to Riga, where he took the post of organist at Riga Cathedral.
 Between 1944 and 1948 he was the Rector of the Latvian Academy of Music, where he gave organ lessons too.
 In 1948 he retired, and died three years later.

+In 2022, all organ works by Alfrēds Kalniņš were published both in a print edition and on a CD recording.
+The editor and performer is the Riga Cathedral organist Aigars Reinis.